theartusz/toolbox-reference-angular/README.md

 # Angular Toolbox & Reference Project

-This project is a reference and a toolbox project for *Angular 5.1.0.*

-The project could be used as a reference and toolbox for new or existing internal projects.
+This project is a reference and a toolbox project for *Angular 5.1.0.*  The project could be used as a reference and toolbox for new or existing internal projects.
 The most used modules, component and libaries has been implemented into this project.

-An explanation for all the components and modules used for this project can be found further down in the project.

-The project is following *John Papas Styleguide*: https://angular.io/guide/styleguide
+The project is following *John Papas Angular Styleguide*: https://angular.io/guide/styleguide

-At the moment the project is using the CSS-framework Bootsrap 4.
+The project is using the CSS-framework Bootsrap 4.

 The following boilerplate was mainly created using Angular Cli.
+It is suggested to use the CLI when creating a new project and use this project more as an reference.
+If you decide to clone this project and make changes, it is suggested to use the commands integrated in the cli to create new components, modules, services etc.
+The relevant files will then be imported, created and imported in the correct modules etc.

 ## Content